-2. Ark.
-Code Ann. § 5-18-104 (Patronizing a victim of human trafficking) states,

-(a) A person commits the offense of patronizing a victim of human trafficking if he or she knowingly engages in commercial sexual activity with another person knowing that the other person is a victim of human trafficking.
+- 2. Ark.
+Code Ann. § 5-18-104(a), (b) (Patronizing a victim of human trafficking) states, - (a) A person commits the offense of patronizing a victim of human trafficking if he or she knowingly engages in commercial sexual activity with another person who he or she knows or reasonably should know is a victim of human trafficking.